 The Company follows ASC 350-40, Internal-Use Software, in accounting for internally developed software.
-As of December 31, 2018 and 2017, respectively, \$16.6 million and \$4.9 million of software development costs were capitalized.
+As of December 31, 2017, \$4.9 million of external software development costs were capitalized.
+As of December 31, 2016 and 2015, all internal use software projects were in the post-implementation/operation stage and therefore, no software development costs were capitalized.